scalesocket/scalesocket/docs/man/examples/chat.md

 We want to:
 * let participants join rooms based on URL
 * start a new `cat` process when a new user connects
+* keep a history of 64 messages and send it to joining users
 * host a static html file

 To do this, start ScaleSocket using: